jhmaster2000/bun-typescript-template/README.md

 # Bun TypeScript project template

-Minimalistic Bun project template with TypeScript and ESLint.
+Minimalistic [Bun](https://github.com/oven-sh/bun) project template with TypeScript and ESLint.

 Run the code with `bun start`.
+Lint the code with `bun lint`.